techidaily/site-fix-guide/source/_posts/stuck-at-android-system-recovery-of-motorola-moto-g04-fix-it-easily-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 ![dr fone system repair](https://images.wondershare.com/drfone/guide/drfone-home.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-G7cU8dYvuI?si=JaKqRcW6qq9CDvty" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 If you want to fix issues like this, most simply, Dr. Fone offers that.
 It is made to provide you with a complete mobile solution.
 You may have your phone fixed without losing any information.
 Dr. Fone's many handy tools will quickly get your phone back in working order.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/zXUt81WsQpI?si=W3DKIAsa2-qbGadJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### **How to avoid a Motorola Moto G04 screen unresponsive?**